-Prevalence (and Standard Deviation) of tobacco consumption among the youth
+Prevalence of tobacco consumption among adolescents

-Young population who report smoking one or more times during the last 30 days expressed as percentage of surveyed population

-An individual 13-15 year old who reports smoking one or more times during the last 30 days

-Number of respondents who report smoking tobacco once or more times during the last 30 days / total number of respondents of the survey (13-15 years old)

-- Numerator: Number of young respondents (13-15 years old) who report smoking one or more times during the last 30 days

-- Denominator: Total number of respondents of the survey (13-15 years old)

-- Measurement unit: per 100

-- Type: Rate

-- Categories: Male, female; ages 13-15

-- Frequency of collection: every 3-5 years

-National or sub national risk factors survey (GYTS, GSHS)

-Prevalence of smoking tobacco is high in Latin America and exposure to second hand smoke is common in Latin America and the Caribbean.
+Name Prevalence (and Standard Deviation) of tobacco consumption among adolescents Definition Young population who report smoking one or more times during the last 30 days at the time of the survey, expressed as percentage of surveyed population Case definition An individual (13-15 year old) who reports smoking one or more times during the last 30 days at the time of the survey Calculation method number of respondents (13 - 15 years old)who report smoking tobacco once or more times during the last 30 days at the time of the survey total number respondents (13 - 15 years old)of the survey Parameters Numerator: Number of respondents (13-15 years old) who report smoking one or more times during the last 30 days at the time of the survey Denominator: Total number of respondents of the survey (13-15 years old) Measurement unit: per 100 Type: Rate Categories: Male, female; ages 13-15 Frequency of collection: every 3-5 years Data sources National or sub national risk factors survey (GYTS, GSHS) Significance and rational Prevalence of smoking tobacco is high in Latin America and exposure to second hand smoke is common in Latin America and the Caribbean.
 Smoking is a highly addictive behavior that is linked to an increased risk of poor general health.
 Smoking increases the risk of heart disease, cancer, stroke and chronic lung disease.
 Environmental tobacco smoke has been demonstrated to increase the risk of heart disease and cancer among nonsmokers.
 The information will support implementation of tobacco control policies.

-Tobacco consumption among the youth, continued
+Prevalence of tobacco consumption among adolescents, continued

-The indicator does not convey the lifetime or amount of cigarettes smoked or smoking other products besides tobacco.
-The indicator does not measure intent or attempts to quit smoking among smokers or exposure to environmental tobacco smoker among non-smokers.

-As with all self reported sample surveys, data might be subject to systematic error resulting from non-coverage, non-response or measurement.
+Limitations of indicators and data sourcesThe indicator does not convey the lifetime or amount of cigarettes smoked or smoking other products besides tobacco.
+The indicator does not measure intent or attempts to quit smoking among smokers or exposure to environmental tobacco smoke among non-smokers.As with all self reported sample surveys, data might be subject to systematic error resulting from non-coverage, non-response or measurement.

-Average age adult and young consumer started smoking
+Average age at which adult and adolescent consumers started smoking

-Name Average age started smoking (and Standard Deviation)

-Definition Average age at which surveyed individuals start smoking tobacco

-Case definition Age at which a person starts smoking tobacco

-Adults: sum of all ages at which adults reported started smoking tobacco / total number of adult respondents who smoke

-Adolescents: sum of all ages at which adolescents reported started smoking tobacco / total number of adolescent respondents who smoke respondents who smoke

-- Numerator: Sum of all ages at which adults and adolescents reported starting smoking tobacco - Denominator: - o Adult: Total number of adults respondents who smoke - o Adolescents: Total number of adolescents who smoke - Type: mean - Categories: - o ADULT: Male, Female, ages 25-64 and by age group 25-34, 35-44, 45-54, 55-64 - o ADOLESCENT: Male and Female, Total ages 13-15 - Frequency of collection: every 3-5 years

-National or sub national risk factors surveys (STEPS, GHSH, GYTS)
+Name Average age started smoking (and Standard Deviation) Definition Average age at which surveyed individuals started smoking tobacco Case definition Age at which a person starts smoking tobacco Calculation method Adults: Sum of all ages at which adults reported they started smoking tobacco total number adults respondents who smoke of the survey Adolescents: Sum of all ages at which adolescents reported they started smoking tobacco total number adolescents respondents who smoke of the survey Parameters Numerator: Adults: Sum of all ages at which adults reported they started smoking tobacco Adolescents: Sum of all ages at which adolescents reported they started smoking tobacco Denominator: Adults: Total number of adults who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Total number of adolescents who smoke of the survey Adolescents: Male ages 25-64 and by age group 25-34, 35-44, 45-54, 55-64 Adolescents: Male and female, ages 13-15 Frequency of collection: every 3-5 years Data sources National or sub national risk factors surveys (STEPS, GHSH, GYTS)

-Individuals are starting to smoke at early ages in Latin America and the Caribbean.
-Smoking is a highly addictive behavior that is linked to an increased risk of poor general health and frequent hospitalization.
-Individuals that start to smoke young increase their risk of heart disease, cancer, stroke and chronic lung disease.
-Environmental tobacco smoke has been demonstrated to increase the risk of heart disease and cancer among nonsmokers.

-Average age adult and young consumer started smoking, continued
+Average age at which adult and adolescent consumers started smoking, continued